 exists, albeit, even one with multiple draw backs.

 Well, when I run a drug company, things will be decidedly different.

-igestive tract animations.
-No giggly, handholding couples riding merry-go-
+digestive tract animations.
+No giggly, handholding couples riding merry-

-rounds, ecstatic to not be wetting their pants.
-Drug ads will be cool music
+go-rounds, ecstatic to not be wetting their pants.
+Drug ads will be cool

-videos set to new versions of classic songs.
-Paul Simon's "Fifty Ways to
+music videos set to new versions of classic songs.
+Paul Simon's "Fifty Ways

 "Woke up it was an Advil morning".
 And, who could resist stocking the